 2. Ice Road Drivers

 Ice road driving became a famous trucking industry niche, when the History Channel launched the show: Ice Road Truckers.
 As depicted in the TV show, these drivers operate in the wilderness areas deep in the northern latitudes of Canada.
 They take on immense risk as they traverse challenging terrain and dangerous road conditions to deliver cargo to remote towns and mining operations.
 Optimal conditions for these loads exist for a few short months out of the year.
-These drivers earn a full year's salary in that short period, giving them time to pursue other opportunities during the off-season or enjoy their time off.
+These drivers earn a full year's salary in that short period, giving them time to pursue other opportunities during the off-season or enjoy their time off for better work-life balance as a trucker.

 To become an ice road trucker, you need several years of experience and a history of safe operation with a broad range of equipment.
 It's considered one of the most challenging ways to drive a truck but also one of the most lucrative.